mdaga123/SPARC-Project/README.md

                               b) Tukey Plot \
                               c) Bar Plot \
                               d) Scatter Plot \
-3) Spatial Analysis Tab - This is specifically designed for plotting spatial data points for a rat's stomach.
+3) Spatial Analysis Tab - This is specifically designed for plotting spatial neuron-related data points for stomach.
 This tab might not be used for generic purpose.